adc-connect/adcc/docs/calculations.rst

 these arguments allow to specify the number of *spatial* orbitals to be placed in the respective spaces, thus the number of alpha and beta orbitals to deactivate in the ADC treatment.
-By default the *lowest-energy occupied* orbitals are selected with ``frozen_core`` to make up the frozen core space and the *highest-energy virtual* orbitals are selected with ``frozen_virtual`` to give the frozen virtual space.
+By default, the *lowest-energy occupied* orbitals are selected with ``frozen_core`` to make up the frozen core space and the *highest-energy virtual* orbitals are selected with ``frozen_virtual`` to give the frozen virtual space.